resthub/resthub.org/spring-stack.rst

 RESThub stack based projects follow the "Maven standard" project layout :
 	* /pom.xml : the Maven configuration file which defines dependencies, plugins, etc.
 	* /src/main/java : your java classes go there
-	* /src/main/java/**/WebAppConfigurer.java : your Spring Java Config based configuration class, with your bean declaration (replace your old applicationContext.xml file)
+	* /src/main/java/\*\*/WebAppConfigurer.java : your Spring Java Config based configuration class, with your bean declaration (replaces your old applicationContext.xml file)
-	* /src/main/java/**/WebAppInitializer.java : Java based WebApp configuration (replace your old web.xml file)
+	* /src/main/java/\*\*/WebAppInitializer.java : Java based WebApp configuration (replaces your old web.xml file)
 	* /src/main/resources : your xml and properties files go there
 	* /src/main/resources/applicationContext.xml : used only for configuration not possible with Spring Java Config, for example Spring Security configuration
 	* /src/main/webapp : your HTML, CSS and javascript files go there